 The SDP is our first reel designed specifically to handle the rigors of salt water fishing.
 And not to brag, but we think she’s quite a looker.
 But beauty aside, we built it with the quality, durability and reliability you’ve come to expect from Maxxon.
 Plus, we included exclusive features like our Traxx™ system to make it the most practical reel you can get.

-If you’re a fly fisherman who works in salt water, this should be your next reel.
-Stay tuned for more details.
+If you’re a fly fisher who works in salt water, this should be your next reel.

 Today we’d like to introduce you to Tampa-based guide Allison Hendricks.